amalanov/EditExcelPQM/README.md

 * On some systems the plugin opens Excel in background mode and I'm not able to do it visible.
 * (2020-10-24) After VSCode Electron update plugin fails to start and asks for recompilation of native node modules (winax)

-## Requirements for 1.1.6
+## Requirements for 1.1.7
 * VSCode ^1.54.1
 * Windows
-* MS Excel ^2016 - cause it uses AxtiveXObject to open xlsx and extract data
+* MS Excel ^2016 - cause the plugin uses AxtiveXObject to open xlsx and extract data
 * It takes ~10 seconds for plugin to startup and show menu items

+## How to build it yourself
+When Electrorn under VSCode updates, you need to recompile this plugin, because it uses native node module winax to access Windows COM api to interface with MS Excel via OLE.
+You need to do the following
+1) Clone this project from github
+2) Install Visual Studio C++ compiller for windows
+3) Run VSCode
+4) Go to Help -> About
+5) Remember the Electron version
+6) Open file package.json of this project
+7) Find task "build_winax_for_vscode" in package.json
+8) Put the version after "--target=".
+For instance, --target=11.3.0
+9) Open terminal in VSCode
+10) Run "npm install" to download and install all plugin's depenencies
+11) Run NPM scritp "build_vscode_extension"